Free Arkansas Durable Power of Attorney Forms

 3. Download an Arkansas Durable Power of Attorney Template

-A legally binding durable power of attorney in Arkansas should have the standard legal format and terminologies.
+A legally binding Durable Power of Attorney in Arkansas should have the standard legal format and terminologies.
 You can ensure adherence to these by acquiring the document from a law firm in the state or downloading a printable template online.
 If you get a form from the internet, fill it out with your details before signing.

-4. Sign the Form
+4. Sign the Durable Power of Attorney Form for Arkansas

 In Arkansas, you must sign the durable POA before a notary public to make it legal.
 If you are unable to sign it physically, you can ask somebody else to sign on your behalf and in your presence.

-5. Use the Durable Power of Attorney
+5. Use the Arkansas Durable Power of Attorney Form

 You can now use the durable POA in Arkansas, which means the agent can start making business, legal, and other decisions on your behalf.
 Every time they use the authority granted by the durable POA, they have to present the document, so make sure they have a copy.